 - Pregnancy, Labor/Delivery, Birth Injuries, and Postpartum Malpractice

 If you were a victim of misdiagnosis, you likely already know that something like this can result in a nearly fatal accident.
 We commonly see heart attacks, lumps in the body, infections, and embolisms get misdiagnosed, which can all be very serious.

 The unfortunate truth is that when you are injured during surgery, it is typically because someone on the surgery team made an error.
 These errors can range from serious to catastrophic.
 There have been incidences of wrong operations performed, wrong body parts performed on, and anesthesia errors; all of these are extremely serious mistakes.

 Lastly, the United States of America tragically has the highest maternal mortality rate in the developed world as of 2019.
 This is due to a number of reasons.
 Malpractice happens in the prenatal stage, labor and delivery, and the post-partum stage.
-This can affect both the mother and baby.
+This can affect both the mother and baby with birth injuries.
 To win these kinds of cases, your lawyer would be responsible for proving the negligence of the medical professional.